-While it hasn’t announced such a new system, many users are convinced that Comcast throttles their speeds for certain applications.
+While it hasn’t announced such a new system, many users are convinced that Comcast throttles their speeds for specific applications.
 Here is one of the recent comments on the Xfinity support forum involving a customer claiming throttling by the provider.
 This user claims he has trouble streaming via YouTube due to throttling:

 Will a VPN help me with my data cap?

-A VPN will prevent Comcast seeing the contents of your internet traffic.
+A VPN will prevent Comcast from seeing the contents of your internet traffic.
 However, your ISP will still be able to see how much data is passing through its network.